Modernization of the Charter of the French Language

 Special circumstances

-- When required by public health, public safety, or the principles of natural justice;
+• When required by public health, public safety, or the principles of natural justice;

-- When providing tourism services;
+• When providing tourism services;

-- To provide services and maintain relationships outside of Quebec.
+• To provide services and maintain relationships outside of Quebec.

 Individuals

-- Immigrants, during the first six months following their arrival in Quebec;
+• Immigrants, during the first six months following their arrival in Québec;

-- Individuals deemed eligible to receive instruction in English (under the Charter);
+• Persons declared eligible to receive instruction in English (under the Charter);

-- Individuals acting on behalf of a person covered by one of these exceptions.
+• Persons acting on behalf of a person covered by one of these exceptions.

 Legal entities and businesses

-- Sole proprietorships, where the owner qualifies for an exemption;
+• Sole proprietorships, where the owner qualifies for an exemption;

-- Legal entities or businesses established in Quebec that have their head office or a place of business outside Quebec;
+• Legal entities or businesses established in Quebec that have their head office or a place of business outside Quebec;

-- Legal entities or businesses established outside Quebec.
+• Legal entities or businesses established outside Quebec.

+In all cases, the individual must attest in good faith that they fall under one of the exceptions.
 In accordance with the law, the City will not require any supporting documentation.

 Learn more